Best Dog Food For German Shepherds

 How Much Should You Feed Your German Shepherd By Age?

-With the right amount of essential vitamins, minerals, and proteins, the best way to measure how much you should feed your dog is through the measure of calories intake.
+With the right amount of essential vitamins, minerals, and proteins, the best way to measure how much you should feed your dog is through the measure of calorie intake.

-• Puppies grow so fast.
-This means that they need a high level of daily intake of calories.
-Ideally, they will need 40 calories per lb in a day.
-Thus, a puppy weighing 40 lb will need 1,600 calories per day.
-Read more about the best puppy food here
+• Puppies grow so fast – This means that they need a high level of daily intake of calories.
+Ideally, they will need 40 calories per pound in a day.
+Thus, a puppy weighing 40 pounds will, on average, have about 1,600 calories per day.

-• Adults are very active both physically and mentally.
-It is therefore important that they are fed adequately.
-An average adult of this breed will need a large amount of calorie, at least 1,500 calories in his diet.
-Moreover, a very active adult will need 30 calories per lb, meaning a total of 2,100 calories.
+• Adults are very active both physically and mentally – It is therefore important that they are fed adequately.
+An average adult of this breed will need a large amount of calories, at least 1,500 calories, in his diet.
+Moreover, a very active adult will need 30 calories per pound, meaning around a total of 2,100 calories.

-• Seniors need fewer calorie intake because of less activity and poor body metabolism.
-Experts often recommend that they should be eat less than 20 calories per lb, meaning they should be eating something around 1,200 calories per day.
-Read more about the 5 Best Healthy Senior Dog Foods here
+• Seniors need fewer calorie intake due to less activity and poor body metabolism – Pet nutritionists often recommend that your German Shepherd eat less than 20 calories per pound of weight, meaning they should be eating, on average, about 1,200 calories per day.

-Generally, German Shepherds are usually very strong and healthy dogs.
-There are a number of health challenges that may befall this breed.
-Here are some of the common health issues that your dog may be exposed to:
+German Shepherds are usually very strong and healthy dogs.
+However, there are a number of health challenges that may affect this breed.
+Here are some of the common health issues that your dog may be prone to:

-• Food Allergies – German Shepherds commonly pick up food allergies.
-Some of the symptoms that often exhibit as a result of this health condition are dry, itchy ears, skin or paws.
-Click here to read more about the best dog food for skin allergies
+• Food Allergies – German Shepherds are a breed known for having food allergies.
+Some of the symptoms that they often exhibit as a result of this health condition are dry and itchy ears, skin, and/or paws.

-• Perianal Fistulas – This is the small tunnels that are around a German Shepherd’s anus linking the anal glands to the exterior.
+• Perianal Fistulas – These are small tunnels that are found around a German Shepherd’s anus linking the anal glands to the exterior.
 They can be very painful to these dogs and are also quite common among this breed.

 Final Thoughts

-Finally, getting the best dog food for your German Shepherd should not be a rocket science itinerary if you have the right information.
-Knowing your dog’s age and health condition will definitely go a long way in helping you choose the right food for your pup.
+Selecting the best dog food for your German Shepherd should be simple with the right information.
+Understanding your dog’s breed and health can help choose the right food for your pup.
+As mentioned, German Shepherds are extremely active and energetic; therefore, sticking with a high-quality ingredient food is best.

 Leave a comment